-Innovation is an often sought after quality in modern business.
+Innovation is a sought-after quality in modern business.
 Yet, the primary tool that gives birth to innovation is the question.
 When executives ask questions, possibilities emerge and alter everything.
 Yes, questions are agents of change!
 They fight against states of rigidity and mediocre thinking.
 In fact, this is what most successful leaders do–they introduce thought-provoking questions that stir people up and encourage conversations that give birth to great ideas.
 Excellent questions tap into your organization’s greatest resource, the collective mind of your team.
 With the right questions, the organization takes advantage of what creative and critical thinking can accomplish.

 Build a Culture of Inquiry

 Every rich business culture is a product of inquiry.
 Every single one.
 As soon as good questions begin to wane, so does the organization.
 Although it may be able to survive, it will lose its way.
-The organization’s drive, even it panache, will become stagnant.
-Why Simply put: questions lead to answers.
-Hence, to obtain solutions that lead to actions that generate results, executive must not only ask the right ones, but also contribute to a culture where inquiry is encouraged.
-Questions open lines of communication empowering people to share information that can be a game changrs for the business.
-Being open to inquiries allow leaders to collect new perspectives and insights, and it suggests that you are sharing responsibility with the team.
+The organization’s drive, even its panache, will become stagnant.
+Simply put: questions lead to answers.
+Hence, to obtain solutions that lead to actions that generate results, executives must not only ask the right ones but also contribute to a culture where inquiry is encouraged.
+Questions open lines of communication empowering people to share information that can be a game-changer for the business.
+Being open to inquiries allows leaders to collect new perspectives and insights, and it suggests that you are sharing responsibility with the team.
 A sense of importance is established that solidifies teamwork, steering the ship to the direction of success.

 Great Questions Develop Great People